-To complete an academic CEMS term, students must successfully pass a minimum of 24 ECTS credits during each term.
+To complete an academic CEMS MIM term, students must successfully pass a minimum of 24 ECTS during each term.
 Students are responsible for taking a sufficient number of credits in each term.
-Failing to fulfil the minimum credit requirement will result in failing the MIM Programme.
+The total credit requirement for the CEMS MIM is 66 ECTS.
+Failing to fulfil the minimum credit requirement will result in failing the CEMS MIM.

-Please note: based on the structure of the specific local M.Sc. & MIM combination at the home schools, students spend one or two academic terms abroad.
+Please note: Based on the structure of the specific local master & MIM combination at the home schools, students spend one or two academic terms abroad.